RNA-FRETools/MASH-FRET/docs/readme.txt

-Last update 08.01.2021 by mcash
+Last update 13.01.2021 by mcash

-How to visualize the local doc as rendered on the web (for Windows users for Windows users)?
+How to visualize the local doc as rendered on the web (for Windows users)?

 In order to visualize the local documentation as rendered on the web, you will need to:
 - install Ruby